Keith Parry's Project

 The Project

-Work is nearing completion on an exterior wheelchair lift to make it much easier for Keith to leave the property – but the house needs extensive renovations to create a bedroom (including a wetroom) on the ground floor for Keith.
+As the front of Keith’s house is on a steep slope, separate work has been completed to install an exterior wheelchair lift to make it much easier for Keith to leave the property – but the house also needed extensive renovations to create a bedroom (including a wet room) on the ground floor for Keith.